TusteeMazumdar/TusteeMazumdar.github.io/_pages/about.md

 ## Greetings!

 I am **Tustee Mazumdar**, a Computer Science undergraduate at the **Asian University for Women** (CGPA: 3.81, Magna Cum Laude).

-My research focuses on **Natural Language Processing (NLP)**, particularly:
-- low-resource language processing
-- multi-task learning
-- climate and crisis-related discourse
-- bias, fairness, and AI safety
+My research interests lie broadly in **Natural Language Processing (NLP)**, with a particular focus on **low-resource languages, multi-task learning, and socially impactful AI systems**.
+I am especially interested in understanding and modeling complex discourse, such as climate and crisis-related narratives, while addressing challenges in bias, fairness, and robustness in modern AI systems.

-Currently, I am working on **ClimateNet**, a multi-task neural network for analyzing climate change discourse across multiple dimensions, including stance, relevance, and hate speech.
+My recent work has focused on developing **ClimateNet**, a multi-task neural architecture designed to analyze climate change discourse across multiple dimensions, including stance, relevance, and hate speech.
+This work aims to improve how machine learning models interpret nuanced and socially significant textual data, particularly in contexts where labeled data is scarce or highly complex.

+More broadly, I aim to contribute to the development of **robust, trustworthy, and inclusive AI systems**, especially for underrepresented languages and communities.
+I am particularly motivated by research that bridges technical innovation with real-world societal impact.

 ---

-My broader goal is to build **robust and socially impactful AI systems**, especially for underrepresented languages and communities.

----

-## Recent News ⚡
+### Recent News ⚡

-- **[2025]** ClimateNet accepted at *IEEE R10 HTC 2025*
+- **2025** — ClimateNet accepted at *IEEE R10 HTC 2025*
-- **[2026]** Best Student Thesis Award — Asian University for Women
+- **2026** — Best Student Thesis Award, Asian University for Women

----

-## Research Interests

-- Natural Language Processing (NLP)
-- Large Language Models (LLMs)
-- Low-resource Languages
-- Crisis Informatics
-- Bias & Fairness in AI
-- Multi-task Learning